The Jewish Studies Blog

 – Dr. Allen Mawhinney, A Retired Academic Dean, Reformed Theological Seminary

 This text is most often read as an instance of Jesus’ general lack of clarity in declaring his Messiahship.
-The request of “the Jews” should not be read: “How long will you keep us in suspense?
-If you are the Christ, tell us plainly,” but “How long will you keep us in suspense?
-If you are the Christ, tell us plainly.”
-From the standpoint of “the Jews”, given their religious authority as the formal representatives of the Judean religion, their authority to validate Jesus’ candidacy for Messiahship was not being honored.
-Jesus drew large crowds who followed him.
-The blind saw, the lame walked, lepers were cured, the deaf heard, and the dead came back to life (Mat.11:2-5).
-Jesus’ identity as Messiah was self-evident, but he had failed to declare himself as such to the Jerusalem authorities.
-This was the reasoning behind their demand (How long will you keep us in suspense?).
-He, however, consistently stated that his miracles, and therefore his Father’s witness of his Messiahship, were enough to establish him as God’s Messianic Servant (Jn.
-10:25-42).
-Jesus refused to acknowledge the Jerusalem rulers’ authority over him and by extension, over the whole of Israel.
-Jesus was the One to Whom Israel’s Covenantal Lord had entrusted such authority and therefore submitting himself to the illegitimate authority was out of the question (Matt.26:63-64).
+However, your current author holds that this is unwarranted.
+The request of Hoi Ioudaioi should not be read: “How long will you keep us in suspense?
+If you are the Anointed one, tell us plainly,” but “How long will you keep us in suspense?
+If you are the Anointed One, tell us plainly.”
+From the standpoint of Hoi Ioudaioi, given their religious authority as the formal representatives of the Judean religion, their authority to validate Jesus’ candidacy for Messiahship was not being honored.